Last updated: May 3, 2026

 - Most programs are for a primary residence, not a vacation home or rental property.
 Most also require that you own and live in the home.
 Some states include disabled adults under age 65, some include widows, widowers, or surviving spouses, and some include veterans with service-connected disabilities.

 - Income rules vary a lot.
 Some programs use federal adjusted gross income.
 Some add back Social Security.
 Some ignore certain retirement distributions.
-New York’s Enhanced STAR changes for 2026 are a good example: beginning in 2026, only resident owners and resident spouses count for that program’s income test.
+New York’s 2026 STAR changes are a good example: beginning in 2026, only resident owners and resident spouses count for that program’s income test.
 Pennsylvania’s PA-1000 booklet excludes one-half of Social Security income when figuring eligibility.

 - Do not assume age 65 is the only path.
 California’s Property Tax Postponement program also covers homeowners who are blind or disabled.
 Washington’s senior and disability exemption program also covers people retired because of disability and certain veterans.
-Texas uses a disability definition tied to the Social Security system for one of its homestead paths, according to the Texas Comptroller’s exemption page.
+Texas uses a disability definition tied to the Social Security system for one of its homestead paths.

 Best assistance programs for seniors